 - CenturyLink self-installation — If you opt to lease your modem with your CenturyLink internet service, you can expect your equipment to arrive on or before the day your service is scheduled to begin.
 You should also get an email with a tracking number prior to delivery.
 Or if you prefer, you can always choose to provide your own CenturyLink-compatible equipment.

-- New Cox contact-free install guidelines — All Cox internet orders are being installed via their Easy Connect program, which is Cox’s version of self-installation.
+- New Cox no-contact install guidelines — All Cox internet orders are being installed via their Easy Connect program, which is Cox’s version of self-installation.
 Since technicians are not entering homes, Cox is providing additional customer support through live video chat.

 - Cox self-installation — Cox will ship equipment to your home within five business days of the order date.
-Customers can lease equipment or provide their own modem.
+Customers can lease equipment or provide their own Cox-compatible modem.

-- New Frontier contact-free install guidelines — Frontier technicians are refraining from entering any customer homes until the COVID-19 crisis is resolved.
+- New Frontier no-contact install guidelines — Frontier technicians are refraining from entering any customer homes until the COVID-19 crisis is resolved.
 Due to this precaution, any Frontier products that require professional installation, such as Frontier FiOS TV and Vantage TV, are not able to be purchased and installed at this time.

 - Frontier self-installation — Frontier self-install kits will be shipped to your home with equipment and instructions, or you can find Frontier self-install directions here.
 Make sure that you have a Frontier-compatible modem if you are electing to provide your own home internet equipment.

-- New Mediacom contact-free install guidelines — Mediacom technicians are being advised to only enter homes when absolutely necessary, and any non-essential requests for technician visits are on hold.
+- New Mediacom no-contact install guidelines — Mediacom technicians are being advised to only enter homes when absolutely necessary, and any non-essential requests for technician visits are on hold.
 In the meantime, technicians are following contact-free installation guidelines, which includes setting up TV service on only one outlet to cut down on the need for technicians to enter the home.
 Customers can request more TV outlets and equipment in the future.

 - Mediacom self-installation — Mediacom ships a self-install kit to your home with instructions included.
 You can also find self-install instructions online here.
 Customers can either rent their modem from Mediacom for a monthly fee, or choose to provide their own Mediacom-compatible modem.

-- New Spectrum contact-free install guidelines — Spectrum is only offering self-installation on all orders at this time.
+- New Spectrum no-contact install guidelines — Spectrum is only offering self-installation on all orders at this time.
 For current subscribers, Spectrum is urging all customers to first troubleshoot any internet or TV issues through Spectrum’s customer service and tech support channels.

 - Spectrum in-home visits — For issues that absolutely require an in-home visit, technicians are requiring all customers to confirm that everyone in the home is healthy and not under self-quarantine restrictions.
 Customers who are moving more than seven days from the date the order is placed will have the professional installation available.